We open our arms and our hearts to give families the support they need to grow together and thrive.

-Pathway of Hope is a Salvation Army approach to create a path out of poverty.
-We provide targeted services to families with children under the age of 18, both traditional and non-traditional family structures, that desire to break the cycle of crisis.
+Once we've met a family's immediate needs, we invite them to participate in Pathway of Hope, our approach to securing a long-term path out of poverty.
+The program offers targeted services to families with children under the age of 18, both traditional and non-traditional family structures, that desire to break the cycle of crisis.
 Through case management, we focus on a family’s capabilities and raise hope by empowering them to overcome barriers on the path to sufficiency.
 Families set their own goals, and we partner with them to provide the resources needed to accomplish each one.

-The Salvation Army provides a unique blend of non-traditional social services through recreation and entertainment for the entire family.
-Kroc Centers are state of the art facilities that provide youth with an opportunity to swim for the first time in their lives, have access to official sized basketball and volleyball courts, football, explore large indoor waterparks, join in fellowship for large projection movie screenings, and more.
-Kroc Centers are strategically placed in communities with the most need—allowing entire families to see the beauty of their very own neighborhoods.
+Salvation Army Kroc Centers serve families in a non-traditional way, through recreation and entertainment for all ages.
+Kroc Centers are state-of-the-art facilities that provide arts, education, fitness, and organized athletics opportunities.
+Youth can swim for the first time in their lives, young adults gain access to official-sized basketball and volleyball courts, families can join in fellowship at large-projection movie screenings, and more.
+Kroc Centers are strategically placed in communities with the most need — allowing families to see the beauty of their very own neighborhoods.

-Many cities offer special group fellowship opportunities such as Fatherhood in Action, group prayer meetings or counseling for specific difficulties.
+Salvation Army officers – ordained pastors – are available for individual counseling.
+Many locations also offer special group counseling opportunities, such as Fatherhood in Action or counseling for specific difficulties.
 Contact your local Worship and Service Center to ask about weekly programming.

 Building character starts young and helps determine who a child will become in life.
 Our programs help develop a child's unique personality and individual strengths, based on Biblical principles.